MicrosoftDocs/Hololens/hololens/holographic-store-apps.md

 ### Uninstall from the Microsoft Store

-Open the Microsoft Store from the **Start** menu, and then browse for the application you'd like to uninstall.
-On the Store page, each application that you have installed has an **Uninstall** button.
+Open the Microsoft Store from the **Start** menu, and then browse for the application you want to uninstall.
+On the Store page, each installed application has an **Uninstall** button.